2i2c-org/team-compass/services/dedicated-delivery-management/index.md

 - Monthly or quarterly strategy session for your community
 - Co-funding kickoffs for one or many communities who support specific feature delivery
 - Quarterly showcase with other strategic partner communities
+- Acknowledgement of the impact we enable together in our stakeholder and public communications

 ## Kickoff meeting
 Goals of the meeting: understand the community’s strategy and desired outcomes, establish first priorities, points of contact, and how we work together.
 This meeting can happen alongside community onboarding to 2i2c hub(s).

 Agenda:
-Most important priorities for the community - could be feature work, strategic co-creation, upcoming events and dates where you need hubs
+- Most important priorities for the community - could be feature work, strategic co-creation, upcoming events and dates where you need hubs
-Engagement plan with 2i2c - set up meetings, etc
+- Engagement plan with 2i2c - set up meetings, etc
-How to reach us to ask for help, feedback, etc
+- How to reach us to ask for help, feedback, etc
-How we’ll communicate with you - following GH, Slack, etc
+- How we’ll communicate with you - following GH, Slack, etc

 Who attends: 2i2c delivery partner, Community champion & team members either requests